Lost but not least! Dynasty – Ice Breaker (SOLAR)

 The brainchild of Griffey and Sylvers, Dynasty saw the light by the end of the 70’s.
 From the reunion of long time friends Linda Carriere and Nidra Beard with keyboardist Kevin Spencer.
 The group would soon after see the arrivals of William Shelby (uncredited on their first album), Richard Randolph then Leon Sylvers (from 1981).

 Despite an abvious impact, Dynasty never reached the status of labelmates Shalamar, The Whispers or Lakeside (to a lesser extend).
 They nevertheless happened to sporadically get into the first league, beginning with ‘I Don’t Want To Be A Freak’.
-But also ‘I’ve Just Begun To Love You’ and ‘Here I Am’.
+But also ‘I’ve Just Begun To Love You’ and ‘Here I Am’, if not ‘Do Me Right’.

 Dynasty finally disbanded soon after the release of their 1988 released ‘Out Of control’ album, with new comers L.A. & Babyface talkin’ on where Sylvers left productionwise.